tMDS-16 - Temperature meter with Modbus interface

 help | ?
 Display this help message with a list of available commands.

-When using multiple Modbus devices on the same bus, assign a unique address to each.
+When multiple Modbus devices share the same bus, each device must have a unique address.

 address=5